The Grafana Stack: Loki, Tempo, and Mimir for Open Observability

 For a single Prometheus, it adds nothing.
 For multi-tenancy, high cardinality, or long retention (>1 year), Mimir is Grafana-Cloud-scale.

-Integration with the Rest
+Integration with the rest of the stack

 The real value of the Grafana stack is cross-correlation:

-• From a log with an error, click → trace in Tempo.
+- From a log with an error, click → trace in Tempo.

-• From a trace, click → metrics of the involved service.
+- From a trace, click → metrics of the involved service.

 Grafana Labs calls this “correlations” and it works well when the three signals share common labels (namespace, service, pod).
 With OpenTelemetry as unified SDK, this correlation is automatic.

-When to Choose the Grafana Stack
+When to choose the Grafana stack

 Clear scenarios:

-• Team already uses Grafana + Prometheus.
+- Team already uses Grafana + Prometheus.
 Adding Loki and Tempo is natural evolution.

-• Limited budget with medium-high volumes.
+- Limited budget with medium-high volumes.
 Open-source stack + object storage is significantly cheaper than cloud solutions.

-• Simple multi-tenancy.
+- Simple multi-tenancy.
 All three components support native tenant isolation.

 Where to choose something else:

-• Complex log analytics.
+- Complex log analytics.
 Elasticsearch/Splunk still hold an edge.

-• Datadog ecosystem productivity integration.
+- Datadog ecosystem productivity integration.
 If your team already lives in Datadog, switching just for open-source rarely pays off.

 Conclusion

-The Grafana stack (Loki + Tempo + Mimir) offers open-source observability with favorable economics at scale, thanks to the common pattern of object storage + minimal index.
+The Grafana stack (Loki + Tempo + Mimir) offers open-source observability with favourable economics at scale, thanks to the common pattern of object storage + minimal index.
 For cost-sensitive teams or those valuing full stack control, it’s a legitimate alternative to the Elasticsearch + Jaeger duo and to proprietary cloud solutions.